-- 1. Insert the first previously programmed coded key into the ignition and turn the ignition from 1 (OFF) to 3 (ON) (maintain ignition in 3 (ON) for at least one second, but no more than ten seconds). - 2.
-Turn ignition to 1 (OFF) and remove the first coded key from the ignition.

-- 4. Turn the ignition to 1 (OFF) and remove the second ${\bf coded}$ ${\bf key}$ from the ignition. - 5.
-Within 20 seconds of removing the second coded key, insert the new unprogrammed key (new key/valet key) into the ignition and turn the ignition from 1 (OFF) to 3 (ON) (maintain ignition in 3 (ON) for at least one second, but no more than ten seconds).
+- 1. Insert the first previously programmed coded key into the ignition and turn the ignition from 1 (OFF/LOCK) to 3 (ON) (maintain ignition in 3 (ON) for at least one second, but no more than ten seconds). - (3) (1) - 2.
+Turn ignition to 1 (OFF/LOCK) and remove the first coded key from the ignition. - 3.
+Within ten seconds of removing the first coded key, insert the second previously programmed coded key into the ignition and turn the ignition from 1 (OFF/LOCK) to 3 (ON) (maintain ignition in 3 (ON) for at least one second but no more than ten seconds). - 4.
+Turn the ignition to 1 (OFF/LOCK) and remove the second ${\bf coded}$ key from the ignition. - 5.
+Within 20 seconds of removing the second coded key, insert the new unprogrammed key (new key/valet key) into the ignition and turn the ignition from 1 (OFF/LOCK) to 3 (ON) (maintain ignition in 3 (ON) for at least one second, but no more than ten seconds).
 This step will program your new key to a coded key. - 6.
 To program additional new unprogrammed key(s), repeat this procedure from step 1.